This story has been updated. It was originally published on April 15, 2020.

 When you’re done, tap Finish, and you’ll get the option to post the video to your timeline for posterity, with the audience settings remaining the same.
 You’ll also have the option to tap Share and send the footage to a specific group of people.
 If you’d rather the world never saw your livestream again, you can always hit Delete.

-From the Instagram mobile app, tap the Camera icon in the top left-hand corner, then swipe left on Normal (underneath the round shutter button) until you get to Live.
-At the top, you’ll see which of your friends are currently online—to make sure you have your desired audience—and the option to add filters is at the bottom, if you’d like.
+From the Instagram mobile app, tap the plus icon at the top of the screen, then choose Live from the emerging menu.
+At the top of the next screen, you’ll see which of your friends are currently online—to make sure you have your desired audience—and the option to add filters is at the bottom, if you’d like.

 Press the shutter button to start broadcasting.
 Depending on your followers’ app settings, they’ll get a push notification informing them you’re streaming live, and friends who are online will see a Live badge with your avatar inside it at the top of their Instagram feed.
-Down at the bottom of the livestream you’ve got icons for commenting on your feed.
+Down at the bottom of the livestream, you’ll see icons for commenting on your feed.
 You can reply to viewer questions, invite other users to share their own videos alongside yours, and pin a comment so people joining the stream late can see it.

 You can only livestream on Twitter’s mobile app.
-To start, tap Compose (bottom right), then the Camera icon, followed by Live.
-If you want to, you can add a description and a location to the stream using the options at the top.
+To start, tap the blue compose icon in the bottom right, then the Camera icon, followed by Live.
+If you want, you can add a description and a location to the stream using the options at the top.
 Tap Go LIVE to start broadcasting.

 The Invite Friends button on the livestream page lets you invite up to three other people to share their video and audio as part of the livestream.
 Viewers can request to do this as well, which is what the Guests ON and Guests OFF toggle switch (the smiley faces icon) is for.